nuswgg/py_example/Readme.txt

-This repo is to collection some py example
+This repo is to collect some py example